 Black Box Projects is an artist residency initiative focusing on the research and development of responsive environments, installations and sculptures by artists who will work collaboratively with various UC Irvine research departments.
-This initiative provides selected artists with an opportunity to have access to the latest knowledge and resources to further their own practice, while simultaneously allowing the Beall Center to exhibit innovative, interdiscplinary work and to function more as a research center for experimental media arts.
+This initiative provides selected artists with an opportunity to have access to the latest knowledge and resources to further their own practice, while simultaneously allowing the Beall Center to exhibit innovative, interdisciplinary work and to function as a research center for experimental media arts.

-Each accepted aritst project will have different research parameters.
+Each accepted artist project will have different research parameters.
 Ideally, artists will expand their practice into new territories by taking advantage of UC Irvine’s vast scholarly resources.
 Their potential collaborators may include art or media historians, computer scientists, robotics experts, cognitive psychologists, DNA researchers, physiologists and studio artists.
 To date, residency artists have already collaborated with resources such as the Center for Complex Biological Systems (led by artist Anna Dumitrieu in 2016), the Hui Lab for microtechnology (led by artists Evelina Domnitch and Dmitry Gelfand in 2015), and the Specialist Transgenic Mouse Facility (led by artist Paul Vanouse in 2013).